sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 # Helm Chart for High Availability (HA) and Resilient Deployments

-This Helm chart configures the Kubernetes resources that are needed for HA or resilient Nexus Repository deployments in AWS, Azure, or on-premises.
+This Helm chart configures the Kubernetes resources that are needed for HA or resilient Nexus Repository Pro deployments in AWS, Azure, or on-premises.

 - Have an idea for an improvement?
 Pro customers can submit ideas through [Sonatype's Ideas portal](https://ideas.sonatype.com/).
 - If you encounter any problems/issues with the helm chart, please contact Sonatype support as support@sonatype.com